zafirexd/ComfyUI-RMBG/README.md

 - Good balance between speed and accuracy
 - Effective on both simple and complex scenes
 - Suitable for batch processing

+## SAM
+SAM is a powerful model for object detection and segmentation, offering:
+- High accuracy in complex environments
+- Precise edge detection and preservation
+- Excellent handling of fine details
+- Support for multiple objects in a single image
+- Output Comparison
+- Output with background
+- Batch output for video

+## GroundingDINO
+GroundingDINO is a model for text-prompted object detection and segmentation, offering:
+- High accuracy in complex environments
+- Precise edge detection and preservation
+- Excellent handling of fine details
+- Support for multiple objects in a single image
+- Output Comparison
+- Output with background
+- Batch output for video
 </details>